qualityshepherd/brine/assets/posts/southern_coast.md

 **0209 Greever's Lighthouse** stands weather-beaten, like a skeletal finger pointing to the heavens.
 Constructed by Ned Greever, whose wife, Ida, met her end by jumping to the cliffs below.
 Since then, the abandoned lighthouse draws "grievers" who choose a similar fate.
 All who enter feel a heavy, chilling presence and a lingering sorrow.

-Ida's diary lies under her old bed on fourth floor.
-In it, she reveals that her one true love was the captain of The Crown's Fury.
-News that his ship was lost in the Battle Mistwood came the same day she lept from the tower.
-She and the other ghosts activate the old light to summon the ghost ship from the depths.
+The fourth floor still holds Ida Greever's bed; her diary hidden beneath.
+In it, she writes of her true love--the captain of The Crown's Fury.
+The day she learned his ship was lost in the Battle of Mistwood, she leapt from the tower.
+Now she and other lost souls light the beacon, calling the ghost ship from the depths.

+Ida's diary also contains a page ripped from a ships log.
+It reads: _"Curse those berries—lost two more men this week.
+But the silver sleeps safe beneath the Bone Tree.
+Only the tide knows the way."_ see [0412].

-At the edge of the cliffs is an aged bouquet of purple bog orchids, with a card that reads "My dearest Ida, Your favorite color.
-Love, Peter".
+On the cliff's edge, purple bog orchids fade in an ancient bouquet.
+Its card reads "My dearest Ida, Your favorite color.
+I will always love you, Peter".

 **Ghost** `Incorporeal, Obsessed, Tragic` - Each bound to this world by unfinished business.
 Some don't know they're dead.
 Some do and are very angry about it.

 **0302 Lost Druid's Grove** lies nestled amidst the craggy embrace of the Sorrow Mountains.
 Weathered stone circles show signs of countless ceremonies.
-The Lost Druid is currently imprisoned in the Prison of Mon.
-Her remaining 13 followers perform their sacred daily ceremonies but are also nearly finished with a complex ritual tied to her imprisonment.
-Strangers are tolerated in the grove but NOT at ceremonies.
+Thirteen followers maintain sacred rites despite their leader's imprisonment in Mon.
+They tolerate respectful visitors to the grove but ceremony days are _strictly_ private.

+Ancient runes, similar to those binding Mon's prisoners, are carved into the stones.
+The circles' placement mirrors the prison's cell layout, though this could be coincidence.
+Complex chalk markings cover the stones and ground between them, redrawn daily in precise patterns.
+At night, amber light moves between the marks, though its source remains unclear.

+At the grove's heart stands an altar stone--black as pitch and cold to touch.
+Thirteen hand-prints are burned deep into its surface, each glowing with a faint amber light.

 **0305 Prison of Mon** A fortress carved into the Sorrow Mountains, its walls blend seamlessly into the face of the mountain.
 Dark, damp cells stretch deep within, each lit by a single torch.
 Prisoners wear runed chains that bind them to their sentences--even death offers no release.
 Prisoners that die during their incarceration serve the remainder of their sentence as a Jailer.